Mission 12 · Stage 2

 }

-if / else branch
+The if / else choice

 void loop() {